CrimsonFreak/crim_stables/README.md

 - **Groom job** : the goal will be to buy/sell wild horses and train them to get a full groom RP experience.

 ## Usage
-Key aren't customizable yet, but might be in a future update.
+Keys aren't customizable yet, but might be in a future update.

 ### Basic Interactions